Debenhams ends Irish online operation citing Brexit

 Since January 1st, Amazon UK has levied an “import fees deposit”, which it says it is using to reimburse delivery companies for import fees they pay on behalf of a customer.
 In the event the deposit exceeds the final import costs, Amazon says it will refund the difference.

-However, many popular retailers headquartered in the UK – such as online-only fashion sites Asos and Boden – operate dedicated EU sites, meaning customers in the Republic who order from them will not face any new charges.
+However, many popular retailers with their headquarters in the UK – such as online-only fashion sites Asos and Boden – operate dedicated EU sites, meaning customers in the Republic who order from them will not face any new charges.